Bocchi-K016/Quantum-Temporal-Graph-Neural-Networks-Q-TGNNs-for-Urban-Traffic-Prediction/README.md

 ## Future Directions
 Future work will focus on optimizing quantum layer configurations, exploring alternative quantum architectures, and testing Q-TGNNs in different domains like healthcare and finance.
 Access to more advanced quantum and GPU resources will further support the potential of Q-TGNNs for real-world traffic management.

+For more informations about the project read my detailed article on medium: https://medium.com/@fatimaezzahrakorchi34/breaking-the-traffic-deadlock-quantum-enhanced-graph-neural-networks-for-smarter-cities-f8168edd6e8c